Sridar-Vijayakumar/Sridar-Vijayakumar/README.md

 ## 🚀 Featured Projects

 ### 🔹 Ecommerce
    Developed a full-stack e-commerce website using the MERN stack with authentication, product browsing, cart, orders, payments, and admin management.
  Built RESTful APIs using Node.js and Express.js, integrated MongoDB Atlas, Razorpay for secure payments, and tested APIs using Postman.

----
+### 🔹 Inventory-Management
+   MERN-based Inventory Management System for managing products, categories, suppliers, and stock efficiently.
+  Provides a user-friendly dashboard to track inventory and streamline daily stock operations.

 🔭 Projects & Skills